-However, the case, the dial layout and even the shape of chronograph push-pieces seem to faithfully reproduce those of the original.
+However, the oval stainless steel case, the overall dial layout, and even the shape of chronograph push-pieces seem to faithfully reproduce those of the original.

 The new Hamilton Pan Europ limited edition follows the new trend of reinterpreting the classic models from 1960s-1970s and that’s a good thing: I guess we are all somewhat tired of high-tech design during the last couple of years.

 However, I do not really like the fact that with introduction of this watch Hamilton’s model range has got even more eclectic and the company made yet another step sideways from finding its own design language.

 The watch itself is nice, though.
 At a price of only €1300 (and you will probably get a 20 per cent discount,) it may be a nice acquisition.
 With the whole “re-issue” being limited to 1971 pieces the watch won’t become a true rarity any time soon, but I am sure that the combination of a limited run with unbelievably low retail price will make this watch disappear from official stores pretty soon.